Cultral Trip -- China, Summer 2001

 Yangtze River Cruise (Three Gorges)

-On board the deluxe cruise and sailing down the Yangtze River, passing through the breath-taking Three Gorges with deep zigzagging valley, forested mountains, churning water cloistered by towering moss-clad precipices.
+On board the deluxe cruise and sailing down the Yangtze River , passing through the breath-taking Three Gorges with deep zigzagging valley, forested mountains, churning water cloistered by towering moss-clad precipices.
 Transfer to motorboats to cruise up the awe-inspiring Three Little Gorges with boat trackers.
 Then arrive Gezhouba Dam and pass through one of the largest locks in the world.
-You will have the opportunity to see the site of The Yangtze River Dam Project, the largest dam in the world for hydro-electric power which is currently under construction.